-Don’t miss out on changing the popularity of specific topics, compare the search volume for different segments and regions, and identify seasonality – these and other features are available in Google Trends.
+Google Trends is the most accessible way to uncover search trends in your niche.
+With it help, you can discover changing the popularity of specific topics, compare the search volume for different segments and regions, and identify seasonality—these and other features are available in Google Trends.

-Let’s figure out how to use this free tool from Google for business goals.
+Let’s figure out how to interpret the Google Trends data for reaching your business goals.

 On the first screen, you can see:

-- A hamburger menu with links to the sections: “Explore,” “Trending Searches,” “Year in Search,” “Subscriptions.”
+- A hamburger menu with links to the sections: “Home,” “Explore,” “Trending Searches,” “Year in Search,” “Subscriptions.”

 - A drop-down menu with country selection.